I present here some information regarding HP-71B mainframe and option ROM versions and bugs:

 In case of using both a module 1A and a module 1B in the dual HP-IL adapter, HP recommends to put the module 1B in the first position (lower position) for the newest version to take precedence.
 However, if the JPC ROM is present too, the module 1B must be in the high position to correctly take precedence.
 This can be checked by using the VER$ command: HPIL:1B must appear before HPIL:1A.

-The HP-IL ROM version 1A has two major bugs related to mass storage
+HP-IL ROM version 1A has two major bugs related to mass storage initialization.

-initialization.
-These two bugs occur with drives supporting the “extended
+These two bugs occur with drives supporting the “extended Filbert

-Filbert protocol”, introduced with the HP9114.
-The extended Filbert
+protocol”, introduced with the HP9114.
+The extended Filbert protocol adds

-protocol adds commands to let the controller know the physical size and
+commands to let the controller know the physical size and geometry of the

 The two bugs are: